koraykoca/Data-Science/README.md

-# Data Loading, Slicing, Filtering and Visualization
+# Data Loading, Slicing, Filtering, Cleaning and Visualization

-Data Loading, Slicing, Filtering and Visualization using Python, Pandas, NumPy and Matplotlib in Jupyter Notebook
+Data Loading, Slicing, Filtering, Cleaning and Visualization using Python, Pandas, NumPy and Matplotlib in Jupyter Notebook